harmsm/scientific-computing/source/remote.rst

   around 8:50 am each day.
 I will post the link in the slack :code:`#general` channel.
 + *Please mute your microphone unless you are speaking*
-+ We will make liberal use of breakout rooms during class.
++ **Breakout Rooms**: We will make liberal use of breakout rooms during class.
   Be prepared to work in assigned pairs and small groups during class.

+  * **Please reserve the** :code:`#in_class` **channel for discussions of class material.** If something wacky is going on (you’re in a breakout room alone, you just got kicked off of zoom, jupyter suddenly stopped working etc.), please post this on :code:`#help.`   We’ll monitor this as well and can chat with you there.

+  * **When we start a breakout session, we will post a message on** :code:`#in_class` **that says “WE NEED A TA!”**  While you’re in your breakout room, you can reply to the “WE NEED A TA” message to get help.
+Include your breakout room name in the message.
+(The breakout room name will be in the title bar of your main zoom window).
+We’ll react with a thumbs up and someone in as soon as we can.

+  * **When there are a couple minutes left in the breakout session, we will post three interactive messages:**

+    + POINTS FOR DISCUSSION: Reply to this message with questions or thoughts you’d like to discuss in the main session.
+Emoji reactions on others’ questions help us judge which questions are most important to address as a whole group.

+    + SOMETHING I LEARNED: Reply to this message with something(s) you learned during the breakout session that you did not know previously.
+Again, feel free to react to others.

+    + ASSESSMENT POLL: Answer the poll so we can get a feel for overall understanding of the material.
-+ If you have questions and comments during class you can:

-    * `Raise your blue hand <https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar>`_
++ If you have a question during the in-class discussion, you can `Raise your blue hand <https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar>`_
-    * Post your question in the :code:`#in_class` slack channel.
-The TAs and I will monitor this channel.
-Depending on the situation, we may start a class discussion, join you in your breakout room or start a DM chat.
-This channel will be posted after class, so it will be a handy record of things that were confusing and clarified.

 Material
 --------